 Margaret returned to the US where she worked on public affairs campaigns and with software companies trying to break into the nascent multimedia area.
 She developed interactive multimedia products with Peter Lynch, Tom Peters, Standard & Poors and The Learning Company.
 She then joined software and consulting firm CMGI where she ran, bought and sold various leading internet businesses of the time.
 She was named one of the internet's Top 100 by Silicon Alley Reporter, and one of the Top 100 Media Executives by The Hollywood Reporter.

-Now an acclaimed business author, Margaret has published four books largely addressing the nature of effective leadership and challenging many of the assumptions and stereotypes that business has adopted.
+Now an acclaimed business author, Margaret has published five books largely addressing the nature of effective leadership and challenging many of the assumptions and stereotypes that business has adopted.
 Her most successful book is Wilful Blindness in which she examines why we ignore the obvious and the implications of choosing to turn a blind eye to potential problems.
 In The Naked Truth: A Working Woman’s Manifesto and Women on Top: How Female Entrepreneurs are Changing the Rules for Business Success, she examines how women executives are perceived, and how they perceive themselves, how things are changing, and need to change further.
 A Bigger Prize looks at what it takes for individuals and organisations to be truly creative and collaborative whilst Beyond Measure: The Big Impact of Small Changes looks at how organisations can identify small but significant changes to their strategy and operation, and the effects on the people and practices that can lead to large improvements.
 All of these works explore why and how companies packed full of talented, motivated and committed executives fail to spot major problems or to capture the full intellectual, innovative capacity of their people.

 A regular contributor to the print and broadcast media, as well as commenting on business and leadership Margaret has presented documentaries on these subjects for Radio 4.
 She has also designed, taught and lectured on academic courses in the UK and US, including Harvard and the London Business School, and has presented three TED speeches.